dnvriend/reactive-activemq/README.md

 ```

 ## Example configuraton
-The configuration is based upon a free to use producer/consumer name, that will point to an ActiveMq connection that will be created
+The [configuration][config] is based upon a free to use producer/consumer name, that will point to an [ActiveMq][amq] connection that
-by the [ActiveMqExtension][extension] when it creates the list of connections from the `reactive-activemq.connections` config.
+will be created by the [ActiveMqExtension][extension] when it creates the list of connections from the `reactive-activemq.connections`
+config.

 The connections name must be the name of the connection configuration eg. `amq1`, will point to the `amq1` configuration which must
 contain the host, port, user and password fields.

 Consumers are [ActiveMqSource][amqsource] components and are created using a consumer name.
-This consumer name must point to a configuration
+This consumer name must point to a [configuration][config]
 for example, `consumer1` (bad idea to use this name) and will use a connection, use a queue name (using [VirtualTopic][vt] semantics) and
 will use a number of concurrent connections.
 The endpointUri that the [ActiveMqSource][amqsource] will use will become: